pkars/espages/markdown/druid-summon.md

     Has thorns and lightning thorns effect, and damages melee attackers.

 Pros
 :   Handy to attract ranged attacks/spells.
-Can be used as mines against
+Can be used as mines against melee attackers.
-    melee attackers.

 Cons
-:   Each balloon doesn\'t last long, so you must keep casting to stop
+:   Each balloon doesn\'t last long, so you must keep casting to stop melee attackers.
-    melee attackers.

-::: {.ie5}
+::: {.slvl-table}
   slvl              1   2-3        4-16        17-22   23-28   29+
   ---------------- --- ----- ---------------- ------- ------- -----
   \# of Balloons    1   +1    +1 per 3 slvls
 :::

-::: {.ie5}
+::: {.slvl-table}
   slvl                                                 1                             2-8                     9-16   17-22   23-28   29+
   ------------------------------------------ --------------------- ---------------------------------------- ------ ------- ------- ------
   Base Life                                   Caster\'s Life x 5%